-- In 2019, the Council ran a Summer University programme together with local providers, developed in partnership with young people, to offer a wide range of courses and activities over the summer holidays.
+- A dedicated multi-agency domestic abuse hub and free phone line launched to respond to concerns quickly, reduce risks and ensure the safety of children and vulnerable adults - In 2019, the Council ran a Summer University programme together with local providers, developed in partnership with young people, to offer a wide range of courses and activities over the summer holidays.
 545 young people attended the programme and of these, 70 gained a nationally recognised qualification. - Ofsted rated the Council's Children's Social Care services 'good'. - The Council launched a PayPoint system, where residents can pay their council tax and housing rent at their local retailer.
-This is not only more cost effective for the Council but is more convenient for the residents.
+This is not only more cost effective for the Council but is more convenient for the residents. - Not within the updated Corporate Plan but important nonetheless: the Council moved to 100% operating off-site, despite the network never having been set up to manage such a load and many staff never having operated this way previously.

-The Council continues to monitor delivery of the Council Plan through regular member updates, with each member being assigned a council plan theme.
+The Council continues to monitor delivery of the Council Plan through regular member updates, with each Member being assigned a Council plan theme.